-Friendship Week is a human rights education and fundraising event, specifically for primary school students.
+Friendship Week is Amnesty International Ireland’s annual human rights education and fundraising event, developed specifically for primary schools.

-• Child-friendly Friendship Bracelets with new slogans in both English and Irish
+- Child-friendly Friendship Bracelets with slogans in both Irish and English.

 Our teachers say: